Deciding to Apply

 Who can apply to live on the Lawn?

-Applicants for residence on the Lawn must be undergraduate degree applicants in their final year of study at the University.
+Residents on the Lawn must be full-time undergraduate degree applicants in their final year of undergraduate study at the University.
 Students enrolled in the joint College of Arts and Sciences/Curry School Master of Teaching program may apply for residency for either their 4th or 5th year, but not both.
-Students enrolled in the joint College of Arts and Sciences/Batten School BA/MPP program may only apply for residency for their 4th year, because they qualify as undergraduate degree applicants in their final year of study.
+Students enrolled in the joint College of Arts and Sciences/Batten School BA/MPP program may only apply for residency for their 4th year, because they qualify as graduate degree applicants in their final year of study.
 Second year students who will graduate at the end of their third year may apply for residency for their third year.

 If it is determined after the start of the fall semester that a student will not graduate in May of that academic year, his/her Lawn room will be offered to the next student on the waiting list.